drew-aie/BumperPills-Tutorial/README.md

     }
 ```
 - Return to the Unity editor
+- Drag the player into the project view to make it a prefab
 - Duplicate the player
 - Set `IsPlayerOne` to false on the second player
 - We have local multiplayer!
+- Don't forget to prefab the player so we can make changes to both!

+### Add some knockback
+> Games are more fun if there's a bit of risk involved, so let's give the players a way to fight each other

+- Create a new C# Script called PlayerKnockback
+- Open it up in Visual Studio
+- Remove the default code